Wael1122/waa/w3m-img---Guide-[WIP].md

 Neofetch by default will try to use your current wallpaper as the image.
 If the<br \>
 wallpaper detection fails we fallback to ascii mode, when ths happens you should<br \>
-try and launch neofetch with `--image path/to/image`.
+try and launch neofetch with `--image path/to/image` or `--image path/to/dir/`.

 The list below shows the current wallpaper setters we support.